 It’s tempting to hold your breath, so remember to let your breathing help you.

-It’s also important to make symmetry a priority when sculpting the human body:
+It’s also essential to make symmetry a priority when sculpting the human body:

 - I see lots of women who have leg muscles stronger than their upper bodies.

-- And I see many men who have upper bodies that are disproportionately stronger than their lower half.
+- And I see many men who have upper bodies that are disproportionately stronger than their lower halves.